Elliptic Double Affine Hecke Algebras: The case

-To extend this to a twisting datum, it suffices to choose a meromorphic section of the restriction to $\langle s_0\rangle$ and represent the corresponding Cartier divisor as $D_0-{}^{s_0}D_0$ with $D_0$ transverse to $[X^{s_0}]$.
-Since $D_0$ is only determined modulo $s_0$-invariant divisors and linear equivalence, it is equivalent to specify the polarization

-with $k\in \{0,1\}$.
+To extend this to a twisting datum, it suffices to choose a meromorphic section of the restriction to~$\langle s_0\rangle$ and represent the corresponding Cartier divisor as $D_0-{}^{s_0}D_0$ with~$D_0$ transverse to~$[X^{s_0}]$.
+Since $D_0$ is only determined modulo $s_0$-invariant divisors and linear equivalence, it is equivalent to specify the polarization with $k\in \{0,1\}$.
 (Again, the constant term is irrelevant for our purposes.)
-Note that this imposes a stronger integrality constraint on $\lambda$, which must now have even coefficients.
+Note that this imposes a stronger integrality constraint on~$\lambda$, which must now have even coefficients.

-Of course, we saw above when discussing the elliptic Gamma ``function'' that not every suitably integral cocycle has meromorphic sections, even for the translation subgroup.
-Luckily, in our case, we can easily write down explicit products of elliptic Gamma functions that do the trick.
-To be precise, consider the product
+Of course, we~saw above when discussing the elliptic Gamma ``function'' that not every suitably integral cocycle has meromorphic sections, even for the translation subgroup.
+Luckily, in our case, we~can easily write down explicit products of elliptic Gamma functions that do the trick.
+To~be precise, consider the product

-where $a$ is linear in $q/2$ and $\pi$.
-Here and below, we have used the shorthand notation that multiple arguments to $\Gamq$ or $\vartheta$ represent a product and the appearance of $\pm$ in the argument means that {\em both} signs should be used; thus $\Gamq(a\pm z_i)=\Gamq(a+z_i)\Gamq(a-z_i)$.
+where $a$ is linear in~$q/2$ and $\pi$.
+Here and below, we~have used the shorthand notation that multiple arguments to~$\Gamq$ or $\vartheta$ represent a product and the appearance of~$\pm$ in the argument means that {\em both} signs should be used; thus $\Gamq(a\pm z_i)=\Gamq(a+z_i)\Gamq(a-z_i)$.

 This is $C_n$-invariant, and has polarization (ignoring the $z$-independent term)